bertbuchholz/Particular/README.txt

   moving

   Available elements: The elements and their respective quantities the user can use while playing a level.
-In most cases, this should be Tractor_barrier and Brownian_box
+In most cases, these should only be Tractor_barrier and Brownian_box.

 - Save/load a level to the folder data/levels

-- To change the levels that are presented to the player in the normal playing mode, add its name to the topmost string entry "levels".
+- To change the levels that are presented to the player in the normal playing mode, add the level's name to the topmost string entry "levels".
 Only give the actual level name, not the file name.
-E.g., when the filename is "level1.data", add "level1" to the string.
+E.g., when the file name is "level1.data", add "level1" to the string.
 It's a comma-separated list, no spaces between commas and words.

 - "Save/Load settings" saves the general settings that will be applied at the start of the game.
 The defaults should be fine, but it can be